 Section Examiner's recommendation Council consideration of recommendation Council decision TIV12: Local Green Space Policy TIV12, add to first sentence: "(Figure 26 and related plans)" Policy TIV12, change last sentence to: "The management of development within areas of Local Green Space will be consistent with that for development within Green Belts as set out in national policy."
 Delete Site 9 "School playing field and adjacent land" from the list of Local Green Space designations and from Figure 26 and from Appendix C Add plans below Figure 26 showing the precise boundaries of each designated area of Local Green Space.
 These can be taken from the plans provided in Appendix C The Council agrees with the modifications proposed a order to ensure the LoS listed unet the requirement for designation as set out incre NPPF ccept examiner's commended modification.
 TIV13: Dark Skies Policy TIV13, change to: "Development proposals have take account of the area's dark skies.
-New street gating shelld not?" located at the edge of the settlement.
+New street going shelld not?" located at the edge of the settlement.
 In the development lighting necessary for security or safety hould be destined to minimise the impact on dark skies by, for example, minimal light spillage, use of downlighting and restricting hours of lighting.
-Proposals including prominent lighting whible from the surrounding landscape will be a superfection with a interests of safety and security.
-Proposals including lighting likely to cause disturbance or risk."
+Proposals including prominent lighting wible from the surrounding landscape will and the tricting hours of lighting.
+Proposals including prominent lighting wible from the surrounding landscape will and the tricting hours of lighting.
+The surrounding lighting likely to cause disturbance or risk."
 The Council agrees with this modification as it will help to improve the clarity of the policy for developers and decisionmakers.
 Accept examiner's recommended modification.